-Beginning July 1, 2028, the bill generally prohibits retailers from selling, offering for sale, distributing, or otherwise making available for sale (including to other businesses) the covered battery or battery containing product of a producer that is not participating in a battery stewardship organization with an approved plan.
+Beginning July 1, 2027, for portable batteries and July 1, 2028, for medium format batteries, the bill generally prohibits retailers from selling, offering for sale, distributing, or otherwise making available for sale (including to other businesses) the covered battery or battery containing product of a producer that is not participating in an approved battery stewardship plan.
 This ban does not apply if, at the time the product is made available for sale, DEEP's website lists a producer or brand of covered battery or battery-containing product sold by the retailer as participating in or implementing an approved plan.